-The Partnership Center is currently accepting internship applications for Winter and Spring 2014.
+The Partnership Center is currently accepting internship applications for Summer 2014.

 Program and Policy Internship